jackyzha0/jackyzha0.github.io/content/thoughts/progress.md

 Progress isn't equal, it's multiplicative.
 It's "a mixed blessing—one that resulted in technologies that have allowed many people to live longer, safer lives, but that has, simultaneously, destroyed global ecosystems, caused the extinction of many living species, facilitated rampant population growth, and wreaked havoc on climate systems, the effects of which will be an increase in droughts, floods, storms, and erratic weather patterns that threaten most global societies."
 [Source](https://www.theatlantic.com/business/archive/2014/09/the-industrial-revolution-and-its-discontents/379781/)

+There are no 'thought leaders' in bleeding tech, only in established fields.
+Everyone at the edge of a field is a 'pioneer' in a sense.

+After a subject gets established, how do we continue to make progress through research?
+[A new DARPA](thoughts/a-new-darpa.md) perhaps?

 ## History of Progress
 https://www.theatlantic.com/business/archive/2016/11/progress-isnt-natural-mokyr/507740/